solidjs/solid-start/docs/api/Head.md

 The `Head` component automatically inserts any `link` elements needed for preloading JavaScript and CSS for the current page and handles the insertion of any meta-tags that are added throughout the application.

-It and its descendants are not hydrated on page bootup in the browser after server rendering.
+`Head` and its descendants are not hydrated on page bootup in the browser after server rendering.

 Accepts the same props as the native [`<head>`][nativehead] element.